Format and Content

 OSCE items are developed based on the Competencies for a Beginning Dental Practitioner in Canada.

-The NDEB is aware of the most current guidelines for antibiotic prophylaxis as published in North America and in the reference texts used in Canadian Dental Programs.
+The NDEB is aware of the most current guidelines for antibiotic prophylaxis as published in North America and in the reference texts used by Canadian Dental Programs.